PM&R Residency Curriculum

 PM&R Outpatient Clinic: This is a 3-month rotation in which residents spend 4 days per week in the musculoskeletal clinic, primarily evaluating and treating a variety of sports injuries and other acute and chronic musculoskeletal problems.
 Residents learn a variety of procedures including compartment testing, joint injections and trigger point injections in addition to EMG.
 Additionally, residents provide medical coverage for multiple community sporting events and two high school football teams.
 One 1/2 day per week is spent in Rheumatology Clinic and one 1/2 day per week is spent in Prosthetics and Orthotics Clinic.

-Outpatient Physiatry Rotation: This is a one-month rotation during which residents spend time in various departmental outpatient clinics including SCI and Spasticity Management.
+Outpatient Physiatry: This is a one-month rotation during which residents spend time in various departmental outpatient clinics including Spinal Cord Injury, Concussion/Brain injury, and Spasticity Management as well as an interdisciplinary ALS clinic.
 Additionally, residents complete an online training program in Quality Improvement and Patient Safety.

 PGY4 FOURTH YEAR: